Missionary Baptist History

 Page 467-472: MUD CAMP BAPTIST CHURCH (CASEYS FORK) CUMBERLAND COUNTY) Ways of receiving members, (1) Letter, (2) Experience and baptism, (3) Recommendation, (4) Restored, (5) Relation.

-Page 514: HISTORY OF SPRING CREEK (BLACKBURNS FORK) (JACKSON COUNTY, TN) Mourning Denton joined Mill Creek (By Living Testamony.”
+Page 514: HISTORY OF SPRING CREEK (BLACKBURNS FORK) (JACKSON COUNTY, TN) Mourning Denton joined Mill Creek (By Living Testimony.”

 Page 534-535: WOLF CREEK BAPTIST CHURCH: Joseph Sewell and Mary his wife joined (By Living Testamony).
 And Joel Mayberry, Winey Maybery, Poley Cargile all by letter from Clear Fork.